-Ordering is a critical part of the service, and guests today are very comfortable with the variety of methods available, whether it’s online ordering, an app, 3rd party food delivery, or via the phone.
-Consumers want to be able to order food regardless of location and with little delay.
-Omni-channel ordering capabilities have quickly become a must-have for off-premise service.
+Ordering is a critical part of the service, and guests today are very comfortable with the variety of methods available.
+Customers want to be able to order food regardless of location and with little delay.
+As a result, Omni-channel ordering capabilities have quickly become a must-have for restaurant off-premise service.

 For the restaurant, that convenience can come with ups and downs.
 We’ve seen customers succeed using a variety of approaches.

 A simple online ordering page on your website or linked to your website can be a straightforward and convenient method.
 A couple of things are important to consider:

 - How does the menu get populated and updated?
 Ideally, this is automated so that changes in your restaurant PoS are reflected online without any intervention.